What is robotic process automation (RPA)?

 The initiative requires a technology platform that extends beyond the automation of a single process.
 The system must be capable of supporting the process end-to-end, identifying automation opportunities, building the necessary software bots, and managing hundreds – if not thousands – of automated workflows.

 Workflow management tools and RPA are complementary technologies used together.
-Workflow automation ensures the sequential flow of activities with defined business rules – to orchestrate, extend, or optimize processes.
+Workflow automation ensures the sequential flow of activities with defined business rules – to orchestrate, extend, or optimise processes.
 In contrast, RPA automates the performance of individual tasks.
 Generally, RPA performs best with activities that have clear rules and procedures.
 However, intelligent RPA works more deeply, automating work activities that are also knowledge- and judgment-based using AI and machine learning capabilities.

 Hyperautomation extends the capabilities of RPA beyond the automation of predefined and repetitive tasks.
 With hyperautomation, RPA uses intelligence to decide the best strategy for performing these activities.
-This allows organizations to rapidly identify, vet, and automate business and IT processes by coordinating the use of different technologies, platforms, and tools.
+This allows organisations to rapidly identify, vet, and automate business and IT processes by coordinating the use of different technologies, platforms, and tools.

 SAP Insights Newsletter

 Gain key insights by subscribing to our newsletter.